Causal connectability between quantum systems and the black hole interior in holographic duality: Emergence of the black hole event horizon and Kruskal time

 In this case the constructions of last section no longer apply since when $\chi$ is compact, a boundary null shift as in Fig.~\ref{fig:shiftedBdryRindlerWedge} is not well defined.
 We will instead take $\sN$ to be the operator algebra associated with the region indicated in the left plot of Fig.~\ref{fig:tShiftBdryBH}.
 To see that this is a sensible choice, it should be emphasized that generalized free fields do not satisfy any Heisenberg equations, and thus the algebras generated by them are not defined by causal diamonds.
 For example, the algebras associated with the two spacetime regions in Fig.~\ref{fig:ineqBdryAlg} are inequivalent, even though they share the same causal diamond.
 The state $\ktfd$ is clearly separating with respect to $\sN$.
 While we do not have a rigorous mathematical proof, we will assume that it is also cyclic with respect to $\sN$.

 Finding $U(s)$ for this choice of $\sN$ is now difficult.
-We will find its explicit form by proposing a candidate for the entanglement wedge of $\sN$ in the bulk.
+We will find its explicit form by proposing a candidate for the dual of $\sN$ in the bulk.
 We propose that the operator algebra $\sN$ is dual to the algebra of bulk fields in the region $\widetilde \sN$ shown in Fig.~\ref{fig:propEW}.
-This proposal is natural as this is the causal wedge associated with that part of the boundary, and we conjecture it is also the entanglement wedge.
-We emphasize that the entanglement wedge here is not defined by an extremal surface.
+This proposal is natural as this is the causal wedge associated with that part of the boundary, and we conjecture it is also the bulk subregion whose associated operator algebra is equal to $\sN$.
+We emphasize that the bulk dual here is not defined by an extremal surface prescription.
 We will provide further support for this identification below.

 Using the bulk theory it is then possible to explicitly construct $U(s)$.
 For a bulk scalar field~\eqref{ebs} the corresponding matrix $C_{kk'}$ again has the form~\eqref{genSt} with phase $\ga$ given by \bega e^{i \ga_k} = e^{i \de_k} {|\Ga (i \om)| \ov \Ga (i \om)} = e^{- i \om \log 2} { \Ga (\bar q_- ) \Ga (\bar q_+) \ov |\Ga (\bar q_- ) \Ga (\bar q_+) |} \end{gather} where $e^{i \de_k}$ is the phase shift for the scalar field at the horizon, and in the second equality we have given the explicit expression for the case of a BTZ black hole ($\bar q_\pm$ was defined earlier in~\eqref{qdef}).
 More explicitly, $\de_k$ can be read from the behavior of bulk mode function $v_k (w)$ near $w =1$ \be v_k (w) = {1 \ov \sqrt{2 |\om|}} \le( e^{- i \om \xi + i \delta_{k}} + e^{i \om \xi - i \delta_{k}} \ri), \quad w \to 1, \quad \xi = \ha \log{1-w \ov 1 + w} \ee where $\xi$ is the tortoise coordinate.
 With the explicit form of $C_{kk'}$ we can then work out the action of $U(s)$ on $\phi_R (X)$.
 The resulting operator $\Phi (X, s) \equiv U^\da (s) \phi_R (X) U (s)$ has the following properties: